ChristinaSubedi/Ultimate-Tic-Tac-Toe-with-AI-players/README.md

 • The move determines the board on which the next player will play.
 Specifically, if the first player places their mark in the top right cell of a small board, the next player must play on the top right small board.

-• Thisrulecontinues,withthepositionofamovewithinasmallboarddictatingwherethenextmovemustbe made within the larger board.
+• This rule continues, with the position of a move within a small board dictating where the next move must be made within the larger board.

 • To win a small board, a player must get three of their marks in a row, either horizontally, vertically, or diagonally, as in traditional tic tac toe.